dziabko/peerRings/README.md

 This is the front end Android application which communicated with our backend talking with the Ethereum networks.
 Here we provide a useful tool to help facilitate peer to peer transactions using QR codes to send money to each other.
 This uses decentralized wallets, and helps users set up transactions.

+We used Looprings protocol2 to help facilitate the transfer of cryptocurrency/tokens.